trixi-framework/HOHQMesh.jl/docs/src/CheatSheet.md

    c = new(name, dataFile)                                   *Spline with data from a file* c = new(name, nKnots, knotsMatrix)                        *Spline with given knot values*
 ```

+Shown here is the use of the function `new`, which is a shortcut to the full functions, e.g. `newCircularArcCurve`, etc. which have the same arguments.

 ## [Manual Refinement](@id cs-manual-refinement)